jeanvillafuerte/T-Data/README.md

 # ![""](./ThomasIco.png "ThomasDataAdapter") _**ThomasDataAdapter**_

->It Works matching class fields vs result set returned by database query.
-There are simple configurations for applications that need fast response time without must deal with database connections.
+>It Works matching class fields againts result set returned by database query.
+There are simple configurations for applications that need fast response time without must deal with database DbConnections and DbCommands.

-Features released 2.0.0:
+Features released 2.1.0:

 - Set a unique signature for each database settings that must instantiate statically a database context whenever you want.
-- Straightforward way to match typed and anonymous types to query parameters.
+- Straightforward manner to match typed and anonymous types to query parameters.
+- Transaction support using lambda expressions.
 - Attributes to match parameter direction and size to configure DbParameter.
 - Optional Cache layer to boost application performance having control what will be stored, updated and removed.
+- Cache refresh throught a key identifier to allow refresh whenever you want update the cached data without use original query.

 ## Nuget : https://www.nuget.org/packages/ThomasDataAdapter.SqlServer/